thomasgnuttall/bumblebeat/README.md

 # Bumblebeat

 Transformer NN architecture experimentation on the Magenta Groove Midi dataset for automated drum pattern generation.
-This code is an adaptation of the tensorflow implementation of the [Transformer-XL network](https://github.com/kimiyoung/transformer-xl) [2].
+This code is an adaptation of the PyTorch implementation of the [Transformer-XL network](https://github.com/kimiyoung/transformer-xl) [2].

 ## 1. Dataset

-This project relies on the [Groove Midi Dataset](https://magenta.tensorflow.org/datasets/groove#dataset), the code handles downloading and processing but for more information visit the embedded link.
+This project relies on the [Groove Midi Dataset](https://magenta.tensorflow.org/datasets/groove#dataset), the code handles downloading and processing.
+For more information visit the embedded link.

 ## 2. Installation